-In 2009, over two million adult drivers and passengers were treated in hospitals and emergency rooms throughout the United States, many of these injuries were associated with the wrist.
-The wrist is made up of two bones from the forearm, radius and ulna, and eight smaller bones commonly referred to as carpals.
-The carpals include; scaphoid, lunate, trapezium, pisiform, trapezoid, triquetrum, capitate, and hamate.
+The wrist is made up of two bones from the forearm known as the radius and ulna, and eight smaller bones commonly referred to as carpals.
 These bones support a tube that travels through the wrist, known as the carpal tunnel.
 This holds the tendons and nerves and is held in place by a ligament.

-A sprain can be classified as the ligaments surrounding the wrist becoming injured.
+A sprain happens when the ligaments surrounding the wrist are injured.
 A sprain is also classified as a Grade 1 injury and is often caused by the stretching or tearing of ligaments.
 This is a very common form of injury that typically occurs after the wrist is forcefully bent.

-The common symptoms associated with wrist sprains include; pain, swelling, discoloration, and bruising.
-Typically a physician will advise a patient to RICE (Rest, Ice, Compression, and Elevation) and MEAT (Movement, Exercise, Analgesics, Treatment) for a sprained wrist and will usually apply a splint or cast to immobilize the body part.
+The common symptoms associated with wrist sprains include pain, swelling, discoloration, and bruising.
+A physician will advise a patient to perform RICE (Rest, Ice, Compression, and Elevation) and MEAT (Movement, Exercise, Analgesics, Treatment) treatments for a sprained wrist.
+A splint or cast may be used to immobilize the body part.

 When a ligament is partially torn it is classified as a Grade 2 injury.
 This will often result in the loss of function in the wrist or hand.
-However, with a Grade 3 injury, the wrist ligaments are completely torn and are commonly associated with a wrist fracture.
+However, with a Grade 3 injury, the wrist ligaments are completely torn.
+This is usually associated with a wrist fracture.
 Typically, those who suffer from a torn wrist ligament will experience extreme pain and swelling.

 An MRI will often be required to determine the exact damage of the wrist.
 In most Grade 3 injuries surgery will be required to correct the injury.
 Following surgery this individual will typically be put in a cast or splint to immobilize the injury.
 They will also need to meet with an occupational therapist to regain full range of motion and functionality.

-The scaphoid is the smallest bone in the wrist, which makes it extremely susceptible to fracture.
-These types of fractures are common in auto accidents, due to the pressure applied from the steering wheel.
-Scaphoid fractures are difficult to pinpoint due to their size and often times there is no deformity present.
-Thus, it is advised to visit a medical professional following an automobile accident.
+The scaphoid is the smallest bone in the wrist, which means it can fracture very easily.
+These types of breaks are common in auto accidents due to the pressure applied from the steering wheel.
+Scaphoid fractures are difficult to pinpoint due to their size.
+Many times this injury is not visible.
+It's advisable to visit a medical professional following an automobile accident because of this.

 Scaphoid fractures can usually be treated by splinting the wrist for a couple of weeks.
 Following these weeks a medical professional will determine if a cast is required.
 The scaphoid will usually heal within six months.